hafsa-ali-data-analyst/airbnb-data-analysis/README.md

 1. Cleaned and prepared the raw Airbnb listing dataset using Excel.
 2. Handled missing and inconsistent values while preserving meaningful missing information where appropriate.
 3. Imported the cleaned dataset into SQLite for SQL-based exploratory and business analysis.
-4. Analyzed pricing, room types, availability, booking policies, minimum-night requirements, host attributes, and review ratings.
+4. Analyzed pricing, room types, availability, booking policies, minimum-night requirements, host attributes and review ratings.
 5. Derived business insights and recommendations from the analysis.
-6. Built an interactive Tableau dashboard containing KPIs, filters, and analytical visualizations.
+6. Built an interactive Tableau dashboard containing KPIs, filters and analytical visualizations.

 ---